Food & drinks

 fool mdammas

-Fool mdammas is mashed cooked broad beans with salt, garlic, and lemon juice etc. It’s one of the standard appetizers in Palestine.
+Fool mdammas is mashed cooked broad beans with salt, garlic, lemon juice, etc. It’s one of the popular appetizers in Palestine.

 It depends on the restaurants, how mashed the fool mdammas is.
-Some make it very creamy, some make it medium-mush, or some other make it half creamy & half beans.
+Some make it very creamy, some make it medium-mush, or others make it half creamy & half beans.

 za’atar

-Za’atar is a mixed spice with pounded thyme and oregano adding salt and sesame.
+Za’atar is a mixed spice with pounded thyme and oregano added to salt and sesame.

-When you eat a Palestinian bread, dip it in olive oil, then put it on za’atar then eat it.
-That perfect salt seasoned and the good smell of herbs give a good appetite.
+When you eat Palestinian bread, dip it in olive oil, then put it on za’atar and eat it.
+That perfect salt seasoned and the smell of herbs give a good appetite.

 Za’atar is a traditional spice that each family has.